juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 ## Dedicated cache cluster {#dedicated-cache-cluster}

 :::note
-Dedicated cache cluster is only supported in JuiceFS Cloud Service & Enterprise Edition, Community Edition is not supported.
+Dedicated cache clusters are only supported in JuiceFS Cloud Service and Enterprise Edition.
+They are not available in the Community Edition.
 :::

-Kubernetes containers are usually ephemeral, a [distributed cache cluster](/docs/cloud/guide/distributed-cache) built on top of ever-changing containers is unstable, which really hinders cache utilization.
+Kubernetes containers are usually ephemeral.
+A [distributed cache cluster](/docs/cloud/guide/distributed-cache) built on top of ever-changing containers is unstable, which really hinders cache utilization.
 For this type of situation, you can deploy a [dedicated cache cluster](/docs/cloud/guide/distributed-cache#dedicated-cache-cluster) to achieve a stable cache service.

 There are currently two ways to deploy a distributed cache cluster in Kubernetes: